shurikg/sce_ci_environment/jenkins/README.md

 * Admin users
 * Student users
 * Example pipelines for python and java
-* Split users to groups
+* Split users into groups
-* Each group has separated folder
+* Each group has a separate folder
 * Permission for users

 #### Getting Started